Blowing from a gun: Durrani Dynasty

 In 1802, the forces of Mahmud Shah Durrani inflicted a crushing defeat on the Ghilzai tribes, and to discourage further aggression, he ordered one leader and his two sons blown from guns, as well as building a minaret out of Ghilzai skulls.
-In 1803, when Shah Shujah Durrani ousted his half-brother Mahmud from power, he revenged himself on an ally of Mahmud, Ashik, by blowing him from a gun for having captured by means of treachery Shujah's and Mahmud's half-brother Zaman Shah Durrani, who had been king of the Durrani Empire prior to having been ousted by Mahmud in 1800.
+In 1803, when Shah Shuja Durrani ousted his half-brother Mahmud from power, he revenged himself on an ally of Mahmud, Ashik, by blowing him from a gun for having captured by means of treachery Shujah's and Mahmud's half-brother Zaman Shah Durrani, who had been king of the Durrani Empire prior to having been ousted by Mahmud in 1800.
 Following the restoration of Shah Shujah to the throne during the First Anglo–Afghan War, further executions by cannon took place.
 In 1841, an Afghan man was blown from a gun for the murder of a European writer.
 Later that year, an Anglo–Durrani expedition commanded by General William Knott captured a rebel leader, who was executed on the orders of Shah Shujah's son.

 The Iron Emir, 1880–1901

-In 1880, Abdur Rahman Khan became emir of Afghanistan, and he swiftly gained the nickname "the iron emir" for his perceived brutality and strong rule.
+In 1880, Abdur Rahman Khan became Emir of Afghanistan, and he swiftly gained the nickname "The Iron Emir" for his perceived brutality and strong rule.
 For example, one source estimates that, during his 20 years on the throne, an average of 5,000 executions a year took place, several by blowing from guns.
 For example, in December 1889 alone, 24 are recorded as having been blown from guns, and many others executed in other ways.